lorenzo-rovigatti/pyrla/README.md

 	--max-states n
 		set the maximum number of states (jobs) that can be generated.
 Defaults to 100000 -r, --dry-run
-		show a summary of the jobs.
-Useful for testing input files -s, --safe
+		show a complete summary of the jobs.
+Useful for testing input files -S, --summarise
+		show a synthetic summary of the run
+	-s, --safe
 		enable safe mode.
 No files or directory will be overwritten --start-from n
 		start jobs having an id >= n
 	-v, --version
 		show the version of the program
+	-w, --wait n
+		wait n seconds before starting the jobs (after the parsing of the input file)

 ## Examples